Student Loan Information for High School Students

 Borrowers with federal loans are able to choose one of the federal repayment plans .
 These include:

-• Standard Repayment Plan: On this plan, monthly payments are a fixed amount and repayment is set over a 10-year period.
+• Standard Repayment Plan On this plan, monthly payments are a fixed amount and repayment is set over a 10-year period.

-• Graduated Repayment Plan: On this plan, payments start out on the lower end and then gradually increase as repayment continues.
+• Graduated Repayment Plan On this plan, payments start out on the lower end and then gradually increase as repayment continues.
 Loans are generally paid off over a 10-year period.

-• Extended Repayment Plan: Payments may be either fixed or may gradually increase over the loan term.
+• Extended Repayment Plan Payments may be either fixed or may gradually increase over the loan term.
 Loans are paid off within 25 years.

-• Income-Driven Repayment Plans: There are four income-driven repayment plans.
+• Income-Driven Repayment Plans There are four income-driven repayment plans.
 These tie payments to the borrower’s discretionary income.
 The percentage and repayment term may vary depending on the type of income-driven repayment plan the borrower is enrolled in.

-On private student loans, the repayment terms are determined by the lender.
+With private student loans, the repayment terms are determined by the lender.
 That schedule will tell you exactly when your first payment is due and how much you will owe.

-Unlike federal loans, private loans usually have to be paid back before you graduate, so be sure to review your agreement closely and know exactly what you are going to need to do.
+Unlike federal loans, many private loans have to be paid back before you graduate, so be sure to review your agreement closely and know exactly what you are going to need to do.
 Contact the lender directly if you have any questions.

 If Repaying Loans Becomes a Problem